ACA Advocacy Resource Center

 Debt collectors must follow specific federal guidelines that establish consumers’ rights and collectors’ responsibilities, including laws such as the Fair Debt Collection Practices Act (FDCPA) and the Fair Credit Reporting Act (FCRA).
 Many of these laws contain data security and confidentiality provisions.

-In addition, individual state laws and regulations may impose requirements over the safeguarding of sensitive consumer information, including obligations that require collectors to inform consumers in the event of a security breach of consumer information.
+In addition, individual state laws and regulations may impose requirements for the safeguarding of sensitive consumer information, including obligations that require collectors to inform consumers in the event of a security breach of consumer information.

 Specialized laws such as the Gramm-Leach-Bliley Act (GLBA) and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) require additional security standards to protect against the unauthorized access of consumers’ confidential information.

 By creating liability for both debt collectors and their clients, GLBA and HIPAA demand that privacy and security be top priorities in the credit and collection industry.
-In fact, before a collection agency can enter an agreement to provide services to a healthcare provider or financial institution, the agency must demonstrate its capability to safeguard consumer information at the employee and physical security level, as well as the information technology level.
+In fact, before a collection agency can enter an agreement to provide services to a health care provider or financial institution, the agency must demonstrate its capability to safeguard consumer information at the employee and physical security level, as well as the information technology level.

-Under HIPAA, a debt collector must comply with the Security Rule which requires administrative, physical and technological safeguards to protect the confidentiality, integrity and availability of electronic protected health information (EPHI) in ways appropriate to the agency.
+Under HIPAA, a debt collector must comply with the Security Rule, which requires administrative, physical and technological safeguards to protect the confidentiality, integrity and availability of electronic protected health information (EPHI) in ways appropriate to the agency.
 While the requirements under the Security Rule are extensive and not listed in entirety below, a debt collector must:

 - Develop and implement policies and procedures consistent with the covered entity the debt collector is operating for.